 19 Jun Olympic Gold Medal Swimmer Amy Van Dyken Rouen Severs Spine in Accident

-Amy Van Dyken Rouen, a six-time Olympic gold medal-winning swimmer, is in a hospital in Scottsdale, Arizona after severing her spine in an all-terrain vehicle accident June 6.
+Amy Van Dyken Rouen, a six-time Olympic gold medal-winning swimmer, was in a hospital in Scottsdale, Arizona after severing her spine in an all-terrain vehicle (ATV) accident on June 6 2014.
 In the process, Van Dyken-Rouen, 41, severed her spinal cord at the T11 vertebra.

 While driving the vehicle, the Olympic gold medalist hit a curb and was thrown from the driver’s seat.
 She was not wearing a helmet and had not been drinking.

-With an injury at the T11 vertebrae, Van Dyken Rouen will likely suffer lower extremity paralysis, including bladder and bowel function.
+With an injury at the T11 vertebrae, Van Dyken Rouen suffered lower extremity paralysis (from the waist down), which can affect bladder and bowel function.
 A ‘complete’ severing means there is no chance of recovering function.

 The T11 vertebra is slightly different from the rest of the thoracic vertebrae.
 It is the second to last vertebra in the middle back, which spans the space between the base of the neck and the bottom of the rib cage.
 This vertebra is also slightly more susceptible to injury than the rest of the thoracic vertebrae because it is so close to the lower back, and is therefore involved in many of the lower back’s movements.
 However, doctors say a complete severing of the spine is rare.

-Dr. Arien Smith, neurosurgery spine specialist at ANA, has had a lot of experience in dealing with both complete and incomplete spinal injury.
-There was some debate on the nature of Van Dyken Rouen’s injury as to whether she could regain any lower extremity function.
-However, according to Dr. Smith, “While I don’t know all the details of this case, it sounds like a complete paralysis with no sensation.
-Therefore, there is a very poor prognosis of recovery.”
-While treating similar situations at the Trauma Center at Jersey City Medical Center, Dr. Smith says the goal of any surgery (which Van Dyken Rouen has already undergone) is basically to stabilize the spine.
+The goal of any surgery (which Van Dyken Rouen underwent) is basically to stabilize the spine.
 “A surgeon can’t fix anything functionally, but that surgeon usually looks to stabilize any elements causing compression, such as a bone disc.
 In a scenario in which the injury is incomplete, historically there will be some partial recovery, but not totally.
-That can’t be predicted,” he added.
+That can’t be predicted,” says ANA’s spine specialists.

-The hospital says Van Dyken Rouen will have a SCI “Interdisciplinary” Team, consisting of herself, her husband and family, a physician, rehab nurse and rehab nurse technician, physical therapist, occupational therapist, clinical psychologist, therapeutic recreation specialist, dietitian, clinical care manager, and others.
-She will be airlifted to her rehab hospital at a yet-to-be determined date.
+Van Dyken Rouen needed a SCI “Interdisciplinary” Team, consisting of herself, her husband and family, a physician, rehab nurse and rehab nurse technician, physical therapist, occupational therapist, clinical psychologist, therapeutic recreation specialist, dietitian, clinical care manager, and others.
+She was later airlifted to her rehab hospital.

-She has lived in Arizona in recent years, working in local radio and later nationally for Fox Sports Radio.
+She later lived in Arizona, working in local radio and later nationally for Fox Sports Radio.
 She swam for the University of Arizona for two years before transferring back to her home state to attend Colorado State.
 She was inducted into the U.S. Olympic Committee Hall of Fame in 2008.

 According to a portion of a statement from her family, “Amy has a long, trying road ahead of her, but as anyone who knows her can attest, her unparalleled mental strength and determination will propel her.
 She is a fighter.
 Amy has overcome seemingly insurmountable obstacles before, winning 6 Olympic gold medals and becoming one of the greatest female athletes of her generation despite battling lifelong chronic asthma.”